 4. Give incentives to encourage a purchase

-Incentives don’t have to be the discounts.
+Incentives don’t have to be discounted.
 Anything can perform the function of an incentive – call-to-actions, testimonials, content, exclusive access to special offers and so forth.
 Before customers make a decision they need to see that the product is worth paying for.
 But since they are, essentially, purchasing online, customers simply don’t get the chance to touch, feel, and see the product.
-In such case, incentives serve as an additional motivation towards the purchase by making customers believe they are getting more value for the same price.
+In such a case, incentives serve as an additional motivation towards the purchase by making customers believe they are getting more value for the same price.

 5. Give them options

-Choice is the enemy of purchase.
+The choice is the enemy of purchase.
 When there is too much choice, consumers struggle to make a decision.
 But when there is only one choice, people don’t pause to think if they should buy at all.
 Three is a magic number that on the one hand makes visitors slow down and pay attention to the options offered, but on the other hand, it also provides just enough choice to not scare people off.